 |What did Paul look like?|

-What was very interesting during my years there was the particular loathing many lecturers had for the apostle Paul.
-John was cuddly, Peter OK, James a bit dodgy, but Paul - he was beyond the pale.
+What was most interesting during my years there was the particular loathing many lecturers had for the apostle Paul.
+John was cuddly, Peter OK, James a bit thick, but Paul - he was beyond the pale.

 Apostle to the Gentile world